ash-teach/dgl409-logseq/pages/Lecture 3.md

 	  :END:
 	- DONE Sign up to GitHub Education
 	- DONE Sign up to and practice with Toggl
-	- TODO User research activities
+	- CANCELED User research activities
 - # Learning outcomes
 	- | Activity | Outcome | Maps to... |
 	  | Workshop capstone assignment description | Assess capstone description against learning outcomes to achieve a fulsome understanding of requirements; potentially to modify description to better reflect outcomes | [[LO2]] and [[LO4]] |